The participants of your event, or app users, are referred to as "users" in the workspace.

 The Users tab will now open and you will see the app user added there:

-Note: Here the workspace admin (Sabrina) is greyed out, because her status is set to hidden, and Brian (the app user that was just added) is visible.
+Note: Here the workspace admin (Sabrina, who created the workspace) is greyed out, because her status is set to hidden, and Brian (the first actual app user that was just added) is visible.

 So how does this actually look in the app?